Palmaliv3/comprehensive_action_recognition/README.md

 ### Project Description

-This project was aimed on learning and was used by me(Li Bronislav) as a diploma defence project at the programming learning centre[proweb](https://proweb.uz).
+This project was aimed on learning and was used by me(Li Bronislav) as a diploma defence project at the programming learning centre "[proweb](https://proweb.uz)".
 It performs action recognition on videos in complicated scenarios taken from security cameras.

 ### Used and Learned technologies, with just some cool stuff